How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 If your business handles large payments or relies on recurring invoices, Stripe’s 2.9% fee structure can quietly siphon away tens of thousands of dollars each year.

-Alternatives like Nickel offer a better path forward with free ACH transfers, transparent pricing, QuickBooks integration, and tools tailored specifically for B2B workflows.
+Alternatives like Nickel offer a better path forward with free ACH transfers, transparent pricing, pass-through credit card processing fee capabilities, QuickBooks integration, and tools tailored specifically for B2B workflows.

 The result?
 Fewer fees, simpler reconciliation, and stronger margins.
 Stripe might be built for developers and startups, but your business deserves a payment platform that actually makes financial sense.